wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-javascript-apis/includes/7-understand-custom-functions-capabilities.md

 ## Custom function runtime restrictions

 The custom function runtime only runs JavaScript.
 There's no document object model (DOM) or local storage, as you would find in a browser-based JavaScript runtime environment.
 This means you can't load any libraries that use the DOM, such as jQuery.
-Also, you can't access the Office.js API to interact with the document (like you can from a task pane).
+Also, you can't access the Office.js API to interact with the document like you can from a task pane.
 Instead, the custom functions runtime is optimized for tasks such as performing rapid calculations and generally doesn't need to use some of the Office.js APIs such as formatting tools in Excel.

 Custom functions have a webpage that loads the custom functions runtime.
 Since the custom functions runtime doesn't have a UI, there's nothing for the webpage to display.
 You'll find the following script tag in the webpage that loads the library for the custom functions runtime.